koustavmoitra/Apna-gym/README.md

 # Apna-gym

-This is a simple website for practicing video source embedding and use of iframe tag.
+This is a simple website for practicing video source embedding and use of iframe tag.<br> <hr>

-I have also used the gradient color scheme in this website.
+I have also used the gradient color scheme in this website.<br>
 Deployed Link : https://screenrec.com/share/R7hkyOEzq6

 Screenshots -